Ryan-Gunawan/COSC-4353/README.md

 How to get the backend running:

+Navigate to the backend directory:

+    cd backend

-    Create a python virtual environment in the backend directory.
+Create a virtual environment:

+- On Mac/Linux:

+    python3 -m venv venv

+- On Windows:

+    python -m venv venv

+Activate the virtual environment:

+- On Mac/Linux:

+    source venv/bin/activate

+- On Windows:

+    venv\Scripts\activate

+Install the dependencies

+- On Mac/Linux:

-    Do pip3 install -r requirements.txt to install dependencies.
+    pip3 install -r requirements.txt

-    Now to start the server we first need to set our environment variables.
+- On Windows:

+    pip install -r requirements.txt

+Set our environment variables for the server

+- On Mac/Linux:

-    Do export FLASK_APP=app.py
+    export FLASK_APP=app.py
-    and export FLASK_ENV=development
+    export FLASK_ENV=development

+- On Windows:

+    set FLASK_APP=app.py
+    set FLASK_ENV=development

+Run the flask app server

+    flask run

-    then do flask run to run the server. use instead flask run --reload during development so changes are seen automatically.
+- during development so changes are seen automatically.

+    flask run --reload

     q + enter closes the server.

-    Unix systems use export.
-If on windows type set instead of export.

 I set up some boiler plate backend to store user information.
 To see that it's working you can go to the url: http://127.0.0.1:5000/api/users